EDAHBENSON20/GOLDEN-AGE-OF-VIDEO-GAMES/README.md

 - Let's update our query and find out whether 1982 really was such a great year for video games.
 ## SQL Queries - WAS 1982 REALLY THAT GREAT?
-Paste your query from the previous task; update it to add a count of games released in each year called num_game\s Update the query so that it only returns years that have more than four reviewed games

 ---
 **SELECT year, ROUND(AVG(critic_score),2) AS avg_critic_score**,\
 **COUNT(game_sales.game) AS num_games**\